Construction Rating: | starstarstarstarstar_border |

 Flight and Recovery:

-When t' launch button was pushed, arrr, me bucko, it shot up smartly flyin' straight and true.
+When t' launch button was pushed, it shot up smartly flyin' straight and true.
+Ahoy!
 Ejection occurred while t' rocket be still movin' up at a pretty good clip but everythin' came out fine and it began its descent under a streamer.
 Begad!
-When I got t' t' rocket, I was glad t' see that those long fins had nay broken.
-It be fine t' fly again.
+Begad!
+When I got t' t' rocket, arrr, ya bilge rat, I be glad t' see that those long fins had nay broken.
+Ya scallywag!
+It was fine t' fly again.

 Flight Rating: 5 out o' 5